This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Rich Simple Syrup: This is a sweetener made with 2:1 white sugar and water.
-I made mine using this stovetop recipe.
+Rich Simple Syrup: This is a sweetener made with 2:1 white sugar and water, which are heated into a syrup with a sweet, sugary flavor.

 Rhubarb Ribbon: This is a rhubarb slice that has been thinly cut into a strip.